Updated on 7 July 2023

 This award is a chance for you to nominate a great organisation for University of Dundee students to volunteer for, and in turn, for us to showcase the outstanding work they do.

-The Volunteer Plus Award aims to recognise skills developed by students through participation in a wide range of activities including those involving volunteering.
+The Dundee Plus Award aims to recognise skills developed by students through participation in a wide range of activities including those involving volunteering.

-Visit the CareersPortal and select Volunteer Plus to learn more about the Volunteer Plus Award.
+Visit the CareersPortal and select Dundee Plus Award to learn more.

 Volunteering in Dundee